alexmaurer-madis/statusled/README.md

-# Drive one or more status LED on your project
+# Drive one or more status LED on your Arduino project

-Every project generally includes one or more status LED.
+Every Arduino project generally includes one or more status LED.
 This library helps you to easily display the current state of your device.

 ## Example with the LED pattern "Counting"